Laver Cup 2022: Schedule, order of play and what are the teams?

 Laver Cup schedule: Order of play, results and more from Roger Federer’s final tournament

-Everything you need to know as Federer returns to the court for the final time
+Everything you need to know as the competition draws to a close

-Roger Federer will be joined by Rafael Nadal, Novak Djokovic and Andy Murray as the 41-year-old brings an end to his historic career at the Laver Cup at the O2 Arena in London.
+The Laver Cup has already been the scene of tears, emotion and some superb tennis across the weekend, but the final day of action at the O2 in London will see whether Team Europe or Team World triumph in the 2022 event.

-Federer is one of six players on team Europe, joining his great rivals as well as Casper Ruud and Stefanos Tsitsipas, as the Swiss plays in his final tournament before retiring from the sport.
+While the on-court action is of course all-important, there’s no question that the final appearance, and subsequent retirement, of sporting legend Roger Federer has been the central focus of all involved.

 Here’s everything you need to know.